zchiang77/topoHiC/README.md

 You can find example scripts under the `example` folder.
 The example .cool files as well as the result files are too big to upload.

-If you have any questions using these scripts, please feel free to contact us (zhenchiang@sjtu.edu.cn) at any time.

 ## Help

 If you need any help, feel free to contact zhenchiang@sjtu.edu.cn.